You have no items in your bag

 Blemishes – All of that sebum, dead skin cells, and gunk that your skin is purging turns into a mix of every kind of pimple.
 This includes whiteheads, blackheads, cysts, pustules, papules, and tiny pre-pimples—all over the face.
 It will seem like a very bad case of acne.

 - Dryness and peeling – Exfoliants or retinoids encourage the skin to shed old cells faster than ever.
 This can result in skin dryness on the face with itchy, peeling, or red skin.
 That peeling reveals skin that might be too new to protect itself from irritants or infections from clogged pores.
 Because of this, dry and peeling skin can also lead to breakouts during skin purging.

 Remember the adage; it gets worse before it gets better.
 To get you through this, always remember to focus on the positives and why you’ve decided to skin purge in the first place.
 The skin’s surface is rejuvenating itself.
 If you want to end up with clear skin, you have to wait for the new skin cells to surface.

 Why is Skin Purging a Good Thing?

 Skin purging may give you horrible high school flashbacks, but what you’re experiencing is actually beneficial.
-Here’s the good news:
+Here are some of the benefits of skin purging:

 Your treatment is working – The sudden increase of blemishes means that the product is successfully increasing the skin cell turnover rate.